creativecoder/wordpress-local-dev/README.md

 Check that each site folder has the following:

 * index.php (which reads `require('./wordpress/wp-blog-header.php');`)
-* db-config.php with correct database information
+* local-config.php with correct database information
 * wp-content folder
+* wp-config.php (in addition to the first wp-config.php in the parent directory)
 * symbolic link to wordpress directory

 **Make sure that the ServerName of your virtual host and the directory for your site have the same name.**

-Thanks to [David Winter](http://davidwinter.me/articles/2012/04/09/install-and-manage-wordpress-with-git/) and [Duane Storey](http://www.duanestorey.com/uncategorized/one-wordpress-install-multiple-sites/) for leading the way
+Thanks to [David Winter](http://davidwinter.me/articles/2012/04/09/install-and-manage-wordpress-with-git/), [Duane Storey](http://www.duanestorey.com/uncategorized/one-wordpress-install-multiple-sites/), and [ashfame](https://gist.github.com/ashfame/1923821) for leading the way